Proposed legislative framework to enhance protection of the computer systems of critical infrastructure

 Question 4:What is critical infrastructure?

-There are two categories of critical infrastructure under the proposed legislation: (i) Infrastructures for delivering essential services in Hong Kong, covering the following eight sectors: (a) Energy; (b) Information Technology; (c) Banking and Financial Services; (d) Land Transport; (e) Air Transport; (f) Maritime; (g) Healthcare Services; and (h) Communications and Broadcasting; or
+There are two categories of critical infrastructure under the proposed legislation: (i) Infrastructures for delivering essential services in Hong Kong, covering the following eight sectors: (a) Energy; (b) Information Technology; (c) Banking and Financial Services; (d) Air Transport; (e) Land Transport; (f) Maritime Transport; (g) Healthcare Services; and (h) Telecommunications and Broadcasting Services; or

 (ii) Other infrastructures for maintaining important societal and economic activities (such as major sports and performance venues, research and development parks, etc.).